 Although you want to be enthusiastic and descriptive, that “about the item” text box needs to be truthful, too.
-Give accurate details, including any defects—no matter how small—and where on the brand-new-to-used scale it falls.
+Give accurate details, including any defects—no matter how small—and where on the brand-new-to-very-used scale it falls.
 People buy things that aren’t in perfect condition all the time if the price is right, and honesty will help you build a trusted reputation, so resist glossing over any little faults.

 Learn the etiquette